-Poland applies European Union (EU) regulatory requirements for all food of animal or plant origin.
-Although the EU has harmonized export certificate requirements for most products, Poland maintains national-level oversight for products still not harmonized under the EU.
-Poland's competent authorities can be consulted on a case-by-case basis regarding requirements for non-EU harmonized products.
-The EU requires that all requisite products be accompanied by sanitary and/or phytosanitary certificates at the port of entry.
-Executive Summary EU legislation mandates various health and supervisory requirements to guarantee that imports meet the standards of production in Member States and is equally applied at the EU borders.
+European Union (EU) legislation mandates various health and supervisory requirements to guarantee that imports meet the standards of production in Member States and is equally applied at the EU borders.
 The EU requires veterinary and/or general health certificates to accompany each shipment of animals, meat and other animal products, which must be signed and dated by competent U.S. certifying authorities prior to shipment.
-The EU also harmonized import requirements for plants and plant products, which are published in a single directive.
+The EU also harmonized import requirements for plants and plant products, which are published in a single regulation.
 Unlike veterinary products, the EU employs only one model certificate for all plants and plant products.
 Poland applies EU export certification requirements for imported products.
-Certificate issuing and controlling procedures are established in specific legislation, including also veterinary health certificate models (links included in this report).
-Table of Contents:
+However, Poland maintains national-level oversight for products still not harmonized under the EU.